Minecraft Caves & Cliffs update: Everything we know

 New blocks in Caves & Cliffs

-In addition to mobs and biomes, caves are getting some new naturally-occurring blocks with which to mine and craft.
+In addition to mobs and biomes, such as the Minecraft Lush Cave, caves are getting some new naturally-occurring blocks with which to mine and craft.
 Mojang has shown off a bit of each so far, but there are sure to be even more tools and items to craft with these new ingredients.

 - Copper Ore, Copper Blocks, Copper Slabs, Copper Stairs